bean-mhm/goofyproxy/goofyproxy/README.md

 # Goofy Ahh Proxy

-goofyproxy allows you to share your internet connection with a friend through weird means of data transfer.
+goofyproxy is a Python package allows you to share your internet connection with a friend through weird means of data transfer.

 # `GoofyIo`